We Need to Rethink Benchmarking in Anomaly Detection: Introduction

-Motivated by this observation, this position paper argues that \textbf{we need to rethink benchmarking in anomaly detection.} We therefore discuss limitations and potential improvements of the current evaluation practice in anomaly detection.
-In our opinion, there are three main areas where benchmarking needs to evolve: First, anomaly detection should be classified, discussed, and evaluated in scenarios that capture the relevant characteristics of multiple applications, such as anomaly and data type (see Section~\ref{sc:scenario-specific_benchmarking}).
-Second, development decisions and evaluation should consider all individual components of the anomaly detection pipeline, including preprocessing and hyperparameter choices (see \cref{sc:components}).
-Third, anomaly detection algorithms should be evaluated in a scenario-specific setting using meaningful evaluation objectives regarding the problem studied, for example, also considering diversity, severity, or fairness (see \cref{sc:meaningful_evaluation}).
+In our opinion, there are three areas where benchmarking needs to evolve: First, anomaly detection should be discussed and evaluated in scenarios that capture the relevant characteristics of multiple applications, such as anomaly type and data modality (see Section~\ref{sc:scenario-specific_benchmarking}).
+Second, method development and evaluation should consider all components of anomaly detection pipelines, including preprocessing and hyperparameter selection~(see \cref{sc:components}).
+Third, anomaly detection algorithms should be evaluated robustly using scenario-specific objectives, for example, also considering diversity, severity, or fairness (see \cref{sc:meaningful_evaluation}).
+Figure~\ref{fig:overview_benchmarking} illustrates how these directions connect.

-Our goal is to stimulate discussion within the anomaly detection community about benchmarking and refining evaluation practices.
-In this position paper, we highlight pressing issues and suggest ways to address them.
-We invite the research community to discuss and extend our views, aiming for more meaningful evaluations that motivate new approaches.
+Although some of these aspects have been explored in supervised machine learning, they are often not directly applicable to anomaly detection.
+For example, supervised hyperparameter selection approaches rely on known labels to select \emph{good} hyperparameter configurations, and are therefore not directly applicable to unsupervised anomaly detection, where such ground-truth labels are unavailable.